Dealing with inequality constraints in large-scale semidefinite relaxations for graph coloring and maximum clique problems: Numerical results

-We have that the post-processing procedure applied on \texttt{ADAL} is able to compute valid dual bounds on every instance but on \texttt{keller6}, where \texttt{ADAL} shows a failure.
-On \texttt{p\_hat1500-2} even if both~\texttt{ADAL} and~\texttt{SDPNAL+} did not converge within $3600$ seconds, the post-processing procedure is able to compute a valid dual bound.
-Note that for huge graphs the time needed to find the best dual bound may be greater than the time needed by \texttt{ADAL} to converge and this comes from the fact that the best dual bound can be recovered at the last iteration computed.
-Note also the the overall time needed to apply the post-processing procedure in~\texttt{ADAL} is small with respect the overall time needed by the algorithm, and clearly it may be lowered by seldom applying the procedure.
+It should be noted that the post-processing procedure applied within \texttt{ADAL-ineq} is able to compute valid dual bounds on every instance but on \texttt{keller6}, where \texttt{ADAL-ineq} shows a failure.
+On \texttt{p\_hat1500-2}, even if both~\texttt{ADAL-ineq} and~\texttt{SDPNAL+} did not converge within $3600$ seconds, the post-processing procedure was able to compute a valid dual bound.
+In order to understand the quality of this bound, we ran \texttt{SDPNAL+} on the \texttt{p\_hat1500-2} instance until convergence.
+Interestingly, it turns out that the BestBound and the optimal value match.
+By providing a valid dual bound, our procedure overcomes the impossibility of the solvers to reach termination criteria although the solution they achieve is close to an optimal one.
+Consider that for huge graphs the time needed to find the best dual bound may be greater than the time needed by \texttt{ADAL-ineq} to converge.
+This comes from the fact that the best dual bound can be recovered at the last iteration computed.
+We also wish to highlight that the overall time needed to apply the post-processing procedure in~\texttt{ADAL-ineq} is small with respect to the overall time needed by the algorithm, and clearly it may be lowered by seldom applying the procedure.

-In Figure \ref{fig:sset}, we report the performance profiles obtained with respect to the CPU time needed by \texttt{ADAL}, the CPU time for computing the value of the best dual bound with~\texttt{ADAL} and CPU time needed by~\texttt{SDPNAL+}.
-It is clear that on these instances~\texttt{SDPNAL+} outperforms~\texttt{ADAL}.
-However, we want to underline the good performances of~\texttt{ADAL} on the \texttt{p-hat} graphs, where we are often able to get the same bound as the optimal dual objective of~\texttt{SDPNAL+} in a much lower CPU time.
+In Figure \ref{fig:sset}, we report the performance profiles obtained with respect to the CPU time needed by~\texttt{SDPNAL+} and the CPU time to identify the value of the BestBound.
+It is clear that \texttt{SDPNAL+} outperforms \texttt{ADAL-ineq} on these instances.
+However, we wish to highlight the superior performances of~\texttt{ADAL-ineq} on the \texttt{p-hat} graphs, where we are often able to get the same bound as the optimal dual objective of~\texttt{SDPNAL+} in a much lower CPU time.